 The three predominant choices of restorative materials for the full coverage crowns are:

 - All-ceramic (all-porcelain)

 The material selected is determined by the clinical demands at hand; esthetic demands, strength requirements, material durability and restorative space available.

 Porcelain-fused-to-metal crowns provide for a strong, durable, and esthetic treatment option.
 One of the key factors for the esthetic and functional success of this type of crown is ensuring the preparation of the underlying tooth structure provides adequate space for the appropriate thickness of the material selected.
-Additionally, the artistic skill of the laboratory technologist creating the crown will determine its esthetic appeal.
+Additionally, the artistic skill of the laboratory technologist creating the crown will determine its aesthetic appeal.

 One consideration in the porcelain-fused-to-metal crown is that these crowns may tend to show the underlying metal or gold margin at the gum line as gums recede over time.
-Some patients opt for this type of crown, but replace the crown at a later date in order to maintain a higher esthetic benefit.
+Some patients opt for this type of crown but replace the crown at a later date in order to maintain a higher esthetic benefit.
 Porcelain-fused-to-metal crowns with an all porcelain collar can eliminate this vulnerability.

-The predominant material choice for all-ceramic crowns today is either zirconia, or aluminous materials.
+The predominant material choice for all-ceramic crowns today is either Zirconia®, or aluminous materials.
 They provide a metal-free esthetic option with a number of benefits.